Chestnut blight: Transgenic blight-resistant chestnut trees

 A 1983 study on hypovirulence had shown that chestnut blight infected with hypovirus produced less oxalic acid when attacking the cambium.
 Meanwhile, a plant pathologist, Dr. William Powell, had been trying to figure out how to transfer all of the Asian chestnut's resistance genetics to its American relatives.
 In the 1990s, he had the idea to give up on the more complicated and larger job, and instead look around for a single gene elsewhere.
 (In related work, in 2001 Liang, Mayard, Allen, and Powell successfully inserted an oxalate oxidase (OxO) gene from wheat into Populus × euramericana ("Ogy") for Septoria musiva resistance.
 This enzyme breaks down the oxalic acid secreted by the fungus into carbon dioxide and hydrogen peroxide.)
-In 2007 Welch, Stipanovic, Maynard, and Powell showed that transgenic C. dentata expressing a wheat OxO did indeed have lower lignin degradation by OA, and suggested this was the path to take.
+In 2007, Welch, Stipanovic, Maynard, and Powell showed that transgenic C. dentata expressing a wheat OxO indeed had lower lignin degradation by oxalic acid, and suggested this was the path to take.

-A few years later this line of research culminated in the final product: Powell and another plant pathologist, Dr. Charles Maynard, working at the State University of New York College of Environmental Science and Forestry have developed American chestnuts which have full blight resistance.
-Full resistance was attained by introducing a wheat OxO gene into the American chestnut genome.
+A few years later this line of research culminated in the final product: Powell and another plant pathologist, Dr. Charles Maynard, working at the State University of New York College of Environmental Science and Forestry developed American chestnuts which had heightened blight resistance.
+Heightened resistance was attained by introducing a wheat OxO gene into the American chestnut genome.
 (Because an unrelated gene was transferred, this did not make the chestnut trees produce gluten, and the nuts remain gluten free.)
 The transgenic trees have blight resistance either equal to or surpassing that of Castanea mollissima, Chinese chestnuts.

-In 2013, SUNY ESF had over 100 individual events being tested, with more than 400 slated to be in the field or in the lab for various assay tests in the next several years and more than 1,000 trees growing in several field sites in 2014.
+In 2013, SUNY ESF had over 100 individual events being tested, with more than 400 slated to be in the field or in the lab for various assay tests in the next several years.
+By 2014, more than 1,000 trees were growing in several field sites.
 Government approval will be required before returning any of these blight resistant trees to the wild.
 The New York Botanical Garden has planted several of the transgenic trees for public display.

-At the start, there are very few such engineered chestnut trees.
-For seed multiplication, grafting would work.
+At the start, there were few such engineered chestnut trees.
+For seed multiplication, grafting could work.
 Normal tree growth requires 6, 7, or even 8 years before a chestnut will flower.
-However normal orchard management will accelerate that up to 2–3 years for pollen production (although still without fruiting).
-Powell's lab has been able to use growth chambers with higher light inputs to get it down to less than a year to pollen production.
+However orchard management may accelerate pollen production to 2–3 years (although still without fruiting).
+Powell's lab had been able to use growth chambers with higher light inputs to get duration to pollen production down to less than a year.

+The American Chestnut Foundation (TACF) once worked closely with SUNY ESF to utilize the Darling 58 in their mission to restore the American chestnut to its native range in the eastern United States.
+However, in December 2023, TACF withdrew its petition for use as a restorative species due to poor performance and high mortality in Darling 54 saplings.